wandyezj/Random/writings/thoughts/api_design.md

     * Code Examples
     * Experimentation
     * Articles
-    "efforts to improve the us-ability of an API’s structure need to be complemented  by  efforts  to  improve  the  resources  available to learn them"
+    > efforts to improve the usability of an API’s structure need to be complemented by efforts to improve the resources available to learn them
 * API Documentation Must
     * include good examples
     * be complete